Aboriginal and Torres Strait Islander cultural appreciation

 Waterhole Complete

-Culture is the set of shared attitudes, values, goals, and practices that characterises an institution, organisation, or group.
+Culture is the shared attitudes, values, goals, and practices characterising an institution, organisation, or group.

 Identity

-• identifies as an Aboriginal or Torres Strait Islander; and
+• identifies as an Aboriginal or Torres Strait Islander

 Professor Larissa Behrendt.